 Any tool, from a screwdriver to a gun, can be used well or badly.
-In wildland restoration, pesticides can be a godsend for native habitat or a big mistake depending upon how they are used.
-The trick is to cull ALL individual weeds while protecting the few natives that enter or remain viable in the seed bank, then to colonize the place.
+In wildland restoration, pesticides can be a godsend for native habitat depending upon how they are used.
+The trick is to protect the few natives that enter or remain viable in the seed bank then to colonize the place and to cull rigorously individual weeds that survive.
 To gain control, I once used herbicides broadly; now I need only a few quarts per year.
 This is about hard choices and competing risks, or the system dies while people dither.